yonasBSD/dodeca/docs/content/guide/quick-start.md

 ## Code samples

-If the code execution helper is available (`ddc-cell-code-execution`), Rust code blocks in Markdown are compiled and executed:
+If the code execution helper is available (`ddc-cell-code-execution`), Rust code blocks marked with `,test` are compiled and executed:

 - In `ddc build`: failing code stops the build.
 - In `ddc serve`: failing code is reported as a warning.